 If, for any reason, we are unable to resolve any problem between us, you may be able to use the complaints and redress procedures operated by the Legal Ombudsman.
 This service is open to all members of the public, certain small businesses, charities, clubs, societies, associations and trusts.
 The Legal Ombudsman's details of eligibility and requirements can be found here.
 There are time limits on making such a complaint, generally 6 months from our written response to your formal complaint and six years from the out/admission complained of or 3 years from you should reasonably have known there was cause for complaint.
 Contact details for the Legal Ombudsman are www.legalombudsman.co.uk Phone: 0300 555 0333 or email@example.com.

-The Solicitors Regulation Authority is the professional regulator of Katten Muchin Rosenman UK LLP and handles complaints relating to professional misconduct.
-The Solicitors' Code of Conduct can be accessed here.
+The Solicitors Regulation Authority (the "SRA") is the professional regulator of Katten Muchin Rosenman UK LLP and handles complaints relating to professional misconduct.
+The SRA's Standards and Regulations can be accessed here.

 Client funds, payments on account and interest